yuexinw6057/Todo-Planner-list-2021/entries/entry04.md

 Using [W3Schools](https://www.w3schools.com/css/default.asp), I reviewed some of the coding that is needed to create the layout.
 At first, there is some issue with the code of the model blue div tag not being able to float to equal alignment, however, I have fixed that issue with a lot of trial and error.
 Although is this not truely related to learning JSON and API's I am obtaining more information about another language.
 <hr>

 I am currently learning debugging and organizing.
 With an layout done on paper, I am starting to put things together with the debugging skills intacted on the way.
 Althought the process can be annoying sometimes, it is slowly coming together.
-My next steps are actually using API to my website and putting it together now.
+My next steps are actually using API to my website and putting it together now.<br>
 [Previous](entry03.md) | [Next](entry05.md)

 [Home](../README.md)